SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 We conducted two detailed use cases in which we use Illimani to tackle and solve real application memory and performance issues.

 First, we utilized the allocation site profiler of Illimani.
-By profiling the execution of opening 30 Pharo tools—Iceberg, Playground, and the Inspector, each opened 10 times and rendered for 100 Morphic cycles—we identified significant allocation patterns.
+By profiling the execution of opening 30 Pharo tools -- Iceberg, Playground, and the Inspector, each opened 10 times and rendered for 100 Morphic cycles—we identified significant allocation patterns.
 Illimani revealed that the class `UITheme` was responsible for 99.9% of redundant object allocations.
 This insight led to a solution where we introduced a Color Palette architectural concept to eliminate these redundant allocations.
 Additionally, we discovered two other significant allocation sites within the MorphicUI framework.